DATA-606-2023-FALL-THURSDAY/Loan-prediction-analysis/docs/Proposal.md

 ## Research questions
 * What features are most important for predicting loan suitability?
-* How can we develop machine learning models that accurately predict loan repayment based on customer behavior?
+* How can we develop machine learning models that accurately predict loan approvel based on customer information?

 ## Data